1. Warren Hastings was the first ___________.

 Explanation: The Bengal famine (1770) and financial troubles demanded reforms.

-18. Hastings’ judicial reforms were carried out in:
+18. Hastings’ judicial reforms were carried out in___________.

 A) 1772 and 1780